Fayaj-Nakib/Easy-Tailor/RENDER_DEPLOYMENT.md

 - Service may spin down after 15 minutes of inactivity (free tier)
 - First request after spin-down may be slow (cold start)
 - Database backups limited on free tier
+- **No shell access** - Use build command or startup script for migrations

 **Upgrade Options:**
 - Starter: $7/month (always-on, more resources)